NEC0S/LLM_IITB_UGRuleBook/README.md

 # LLM_IITB_UGRuleBook
 https://nbviewer.org/github/NEC0S/LLM_IITB_UGRuleBook/blob/main/InstiGPT.ipynb
-**\LARGE IIT Bombay Student Chatbot**
-Overview

-Provide a brief introduction to the project, outlining the purpose and goals.
-Project Description

-Describe the project in more detail, focusing on the development of a dedicated chatbot tailored to serve the IIT Bombay student community.
-Highlight the key features and functionalities.
-Features

-List the main features of the chatbot, including but not limited to:

-    Academic Information
-    Technical Support
-    Sports Updates
-    Cultural Events
-    General Institute Queries

-Motivation

-Explain the motivation behind creating the chatbot, emphasizing the need for an efficient and centralized way for students to access information about various aspects of the institute.
-Data Source

-Briefly explain how the chatbot is trained on IIT Bombay's own data to ensure relevance and accuracy.
-Technologies Used

-List the key technologies and tools used in the development of the chatbot, such as natural language processing (NLP) libraries, machine learning frameworks, etc.
-Usage

-Provide instructions on how users (IIT Bombay students) can interact with the chatbot.
-Include examples of queries the chatbot can handle and guide users on how to get the most out of the tool.
-How to Contribute

-If applicable, outline how other developers or contributors can contribute to the project.
-Include information on the preferred process for submitting issues, feature requests, or pull requests.
-Installation

-Include instructions on how to install and run the chatbot locally, if applicable.
-License

-Specify the license under which the project is distributed.
-Acknowledgments

-Give credit to any external libraries, tools, or resources that were used in the development of the chatbot.
-Contact Information

-Provide contact information for the maintainers or contributors of the project.
-Future Enhancements

-If there are plans for future development or additional features, briefly outline them here.
-Disclaimer
+# IIT Bombay Student Chatbot

+## Overview
+A dedicated chatbot designed to serve the IIT Bombay student community, providing easy access to information related to academics, tech, sports, culturals, and general queries about the institute.

+## Project Description
+The project focuses on the development of a chatbot tailored for IIT Bombay students, offering key features and functionalities.

+## Features
+- Academic Information
+- Technical Support
+- Sports Updates
+- Cultural Events
+- General Institute Queries

+## Motivation
+Efficient and centralized access to information is essential for students, driving the need for this dedicated chatbot.

+## Data Source
+The chatbot is trained on IIT Bombay's own data to ensure relevance and accuracy.

+## Technologies Used
+- Natural Language Processing (NLP) Libraries
+- Machine Learning Frameworks
+- [Add other technologies/tools used]

+## Usage
+Instructions on how IIT Bombay students can interact with the chatbot, including example queries and guidance on maximizing its utility.

+## How to Contribute
+Follow the preferred process for submitting issues, feature requests, or pull requests.

+## Installation
+Instructions for installing and running the chatbot locally, if applicable.

+## License
+[Specify the license under which the project is distributed]

+## Acknowledgments
+Credit to external libraries, tools, or resources used in the development of the chatbot.

+## Contact Information
+Contact details for maintainers or contributors of the project.

+## Future Enhancements
+Outline any plans for future development or additional features.

+## Disclaimer
 Include any necessary disclaimers or limitations regarding the chatbot's use and information accuracy.

-Feel free to customize this outline according to the specific details and structure of your project.